Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Puerto Vallarta, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Puerto Vallarta, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why we trust it | How we used it |

 |---|---|---|

-| Banco de Mexico (Banxico) | Banxico is Mexico's central bank and the official source for interest rates, inflation, and exchange rates. | We used it to anchor current interest-rate conditions and the peso exchange rate.
-We used it to frame how affordability and mortgage demand may shift in 2026. |
+| Banco de México | Banxico is Mexico’s central bank and the primary source for interest rate data. | We used it to confirm the 6.50% benchmark rate in June 2026.
+We then linked that rate to mortgage affordability in Puerto Vallarta. |

 Get the full checklist for your due diligence in Puerto Vallarta